kingdido999/zooming/README.md

 # Zooming

-Image zoom with pure JavaScript that can be customized and invoked programmatically.
-Supports zoom-in with a higher resolution image if supplied.
+Pure JavaScript image zoom that can be customized and invoked programmatically.

+- Press on the image for extra zoom-in and try moving around!
+- Zoom into a higher resolution image if supplied

 [Demo](http://desmonding.me/zooming/)